The Best Takamine Acoustic Guitars for Performing Artists in 2023

 Building stage guitars is Takamine’s bread and butter.

-The CT-IIIN preamp system offers three-band equalization, an onboard tuner, and sweepable notch EQ to ensure your performance is free of feedback.
+This is thanks to the Cool Tube-IIIN preamp system with three-band setting equalization, an onboard tuner, and sweepable notch EQ to ensure your performance is free of feedback.

 Best for Recording